Hamidou Diallo is Superman for a night, wins 2019 Slam Dunk Contest

 CHARLOTTE, N.C.— The Oklahoma City Thunder have more athletes on the wing than those couple of guys whose names you know playing in the All-Star Game on Sunday.

-They have Hamidou Diallo, and he can get up high and throw it down.
+They have Hamidou Diallo, and he can climb the ladder with the best of them and knows how to throw it down.

 Diallo had the best dunk of the night — a Superman-themed elbow dunk over Shaq — and is deservingly your 2019 All-Star Dunk Contest.

+The problem with practicing a dunk over Shaq is the man himself is not around to practice with.

+“It’s tough,” Diallo said.
+“My man Chuck (Millan) from Team Flight Brothers, we tried a bunch of things.
+We tried having people stand, putting basketballs on top of them, just to make sure I could clear the shot.
+So it was tough.”

-Diallo edged out the Knicks, Dennis Smith Jr. in the Finals.
+Diallo edged out the Knicks’ Dennis Smith Jr. in the Finals.
 On his first Finals dunk, Smith tried to go with a between the legs 360 but missed twice.
 He changed it up for his third and final dunk attempt, a high bounce tomahawk, but he missed that one too.
-The judges generously gave him a 33, but he was destined to lose after that one.
+The judges generously gave him a 33, but he was destined to lose after that.

 Smith still put on a show.
-On second finals dunk he brought out Stephen Curry and Dwyane Wade, taking the pass from Curry and leaping over Wade, and after a couple of attempts when he got it… for a full 50 from the judges (which the crowd in the arena didn’t agree with).
+On his second finals dunk, he brought out Stephen Curry and Dwyane Wade, taking the pass from Curry and leaping over Wade, and after a couple of misses he finally nailed it — for a full 50 from the judges (which the crowd in the arena didn’t agree with).

-The contest itself was hit and miss, and the crowd in the arena did not seem into it, but there were highlights.
+The contest itself was hit and miss (and for stretches much more miss), and the crowd in the arena did not seem into it, but there were highlights.

 John Collins came out first and had one of the more underrated dunks of the night, slapping the backboard on one side then reverse dunking on the other.
 The judges gave him 8s across the board, which was low for a high degree of difficulty dunk.